theod07/recommend-a-graham/presentation_notes.md

 - 3x Fully connected layers, separated by dropout layers (p=0.5)
 - Softmax output layer

+Example Outputs:
+We're not only limited to the final output of the network.
+Also have access to intermediate layers!
 Softmax Output -- 1000-element stored in postgres database fc8 Output -- 1000-element stored in postgres database
 fc7 Output -- 4096-element stored in postgres database
+**sparse vector**

+Methodology & Approach
+- Now that we have vectors for our images, we can group them together to represent various Instagram profiles.
+- The natural idea would be to represent a user by the mean of their images
+- We could then represent every profile as the mean of their images and compare similarity between them, eg. cosine similarity
+(img1 + img2 + ... + imgN)/N = UserPreference or UserStyle
+- Can take a np.mean([img for img in imgs]), easy!

+Results
+- Easy?
+Yes!
+- Useful?
+No!
+- Results did not seem very good.
+No signal.
+- What could it be...?

+What is the Curse of Dimensionality?
+- Any data we have comes with features/predictors/variables that we can use to guess an outcome
+- It's not uncommon to want more information about a situation to make a more informed decision
+- However, it turns out that there is a point where having more features/predictors/variables becomes detrimental to our ability to decide!
+- As we increase the number of features in our model, the distance between points quickly explodes and we lose the density required for statistical significance.
+Our feature space quickly becomes sparse and unhelpful.
+- So we went from 196,608 dimensions per image to 4096 dimensions per image (fc7) to 1000 dimensions per image (fc8, softmax).
+That's a huge improvement!
+- But we still have fewer observations (Instagram profiles) than our feature space!
+- How can we resolve this issue?

+Dimensionality Reduction to the Rescue!
+- Principle Component Analysis helps us reduce dimensionality further by finding new basis for our data.
+- Matrix decomposition method through calculating the eigenvalue/eigenvectors of our feature covariance matrix.
+- Eigenvectors give us the new basis for dimensions.
+- Eigenvalues tell us the variance along each dimension.
+- Goal: reduce dimensionality so that most variance in data is still explained

+Results of PCA
+- This curve is so round!
+OH NO!
+- Hoping to see a sharp decay that will help us determine cutoff point.
+No luck.
+- Try it anyway for 90% explained.. no good
+- Try it anyway for 80% explained.. no good
+- Try it anyway for 70% explained.. no good
+- Try it anyway for 60% explained.. no good
+- Try it anyway for 50% explained.. down to # features now, and results are still no good
+- Why do celebrities keep showing up in my results?
+- I cannot recommend JustinBieber to people in good conscience!

+Cry..
+Take a coffee break.
+Coffee break lasts a week.
+What's going on??

+Maybe taking the mean of a bunch of images is tainting my results.
+If I have a user who really enjoys posting photos of their cat and photos of natural landscape, the average of those vectors will be significantly different from the average of a bunch of cat photos and the average of a bunch of landscape photos.
+Taking the mean like this wipes away any signal we extracted from our neural network
+The key is to not take the mean!

+Enter Tf-Idf!